 1) Appeals must be submitted in writing within seven days of the date of the decision letter.
-The decision of the Dean or Provost is final.
-The letter answering the appeal will be sent to the student and the Chair of the Board on Academic Honesty or the AS&E Dean of Graduate Studies.
-If and only if some modification of the finding or the sanction is granted, the letter is also sent electronically to the reporting person.
+The decision of the College Dean (undergraduate appeals) and/or University Provost (graduate appeals) will be final.
+The letter answering the appeal should be sent to the student and the Chair of the Board on Academic Honesty (undergraduate appeals) or to the student, the Chair of the Board on Academic Honesty, and the AS&E GEPA Dean (graduate appeals).
+If and only if some modification to the finding and/or sanction is granted, the appeal response letter will also be sent electronically to the reporting person.